 If this sounds like you, then it's essential to find a responsible dog breeder.
 Avoid backyard breeders!
 Arm yourself with knowledge so you can feel confident that the breeder has done everything possible to breed healthy, well-adjusted puppies.

 06 of 06

 Warning: there are certain places you should avoid when looking for a dog.
 Sadly, unscrupulous people out there are trying to make money by cutting corners, causing harm to dogs in the process.
 Others mean well and just want to give away a dog, but that dog might have problems.
-Learn about some places where you should NOT get your new dog.

 After finding your new best friend, it's time to get ready for the world of dog ownership!